MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  In contrast, _pretty print_ presents the contents of a file in an indented, more human-readable format.

 Status:
-*  This checkbox is not present in Microsoft Edge Canary 115.
-Instead, see [Automatically pretty print minified sources](#automatically-pretty-print-minified-sources).
+*  This checkbox is present in Microsoft Edge Canary 116.
-*  This checkbox is present in Microsoft Edge Stable 113.
+*  This checkbox is present in Microsoft Edge Stable 114.

 <!-- ====================================================================== -->